racersmith/CarND-Semantic-Segmentation/README.md

 However, the spatial information is lost during the size reduction of the convolutions and max pooling layers.
 The spatial information of the classification is gained through transpose convolutions and skip connectors to earlier layers of VGG16 to gain back spatial information of the classification.
-To improve noise and generate a more distinct boundary, two additional convolutional layers were added.
+To improve noise and generate a more distinct boundary, two additional convolution layers were added.

 ### Setup
 ##### Frameworks and Packages